bolidbe/dashboard/README.md

-# Metabase
+# Dashboard

-Metabase is a simple Docker configuration meant to provide a dashboarding tool for bolid.
+Dashboard is a simple Docker configuration meant to provide a dashboarding tool (Metabase) for bolid.